Reviewed by Neha

 IMAGE PROVIDED BY:

-Harvard Medical School Division of Sleep Medicine: “Natural Patterns of Sleep.”
+Harvard Medical School Division of Sleep Medicine: "Twelve Simple Steps to Improve Your Sleep."

 This tool does not provide medical advice.